-This policy describes the manner in which IHCDA will allocate its Fiscal Year 2021 funds under the Housing Trust Fund ("HTF") program.

-The Housing Trust Fund is designed to create new housing opportunities for extremely low-income households (at or below 30% of area median income).
+This policy describes the manner in which IHCDA will allocate part of its Fiscal Year 2020 funds under the Housing Trust Fund ("HTF") program.
+The Housing Trust Fund is designed to create new housing opportunities for households with extremely low-incomes (at or below 30% of area median income).
 By regulation, the focus of the HTF program is rental housing.

-IHCDA will allocate all of its FY21 HTF funds for affordable rental housing, specifically for supportive housing for persons experiencing homelessness.
-HTF awards will be made as gap financing in conjunction with applications for Rental Housing Tax Credits ("RHTC") under the Qualified Allocation Plan ("QAP") or in conjunction with applications for HOME awards.
-Requests for HTF awards must be made as a supplemental request along with an RHTC or HOME application.
+IHCDA will allocate all of its FY20 HTF funds for affordable rental housing, specifically for supportive housing for persons experiencing homelessness.
+A portion of the HTF awards will be made as gap financing in conjunction with applications for Rental Housing Tax Credits ("RHTC") under the Qualified Allocation Plan ("QAP").
+Requests for HTF awards must be made as a supplemental request along with an RHTC application.
 Additional information about eligible activities can be found within this policy manual.
-In addition to meeting the requirements of this policy, all proposed developments must also meet the threshold requirements within the QAP or HOME Rental Application Policy in order to be eligible for funding.
+In addition to meeting the requirements of this policy, all proposed developments must also meet the threshold requirements within the QAP in order to be eligible for funding.